devon-smith/Ethereum-Mining-Rig/README.md

 # Building Ethereum Mining Rigs

 I built this project in my basement at home - it involved assembling custom frames, installing multiple GPUs, configuring motherboards, and setting up mining software.
 Here is a step by step process on how I built and set up Ethereum mining rigs.
-By the end of this project, I managed to set up 6 mining rigs using around 22 GPUs in total.
+By the end of this project, I managed to set up 6 mining rigs using around 22 GPU in total.

 **Goal:** Construct as many Ethereum mining rig as possible with the GPU I have while splitting the AMD and NVDIA chip.